Picovoice/llm-compression-benchmark/README.md

 ### ARC Easy

-The table below depicts the ARC (easy) score of the original models.
+The table below depicts the ARC Easy score of the original models.

 <table>
 <tbody>